Extended surgery theory for simply-connected $4k$-manifolds: Introduction

 which consists of the intersection form $\lambda_M : H_q(M) \times H_q(M) \rightarrow \Z$ of $M$ together with the induced homomorphism $H_q(f) : H_q(M) \rightarrow H_q(B)$ (see Section \ref{ss:qf}).
 This is an example of an \emph{extended quadratic form} over the abelian group $H_q(B)$ (see Section \ref{s:eqf}).
 Isomorphism of extended quadratic forms over a fixed abelian group is defined in the obvious way, and we have the following:

-\begin{thm} Let $M_0$ and $M_1$ be simply-connected $2q$-manifolds, with $q \geq 2$ even.
-Suppose that the normal $(q{-}1)$-type of $M_0$ has free homology in degree $q$.
-Then $M_0$ and $M_1$ are diffeomorphic (h-cobordant, if $q=2$) if and only if they have the same normal $(q{-}1)$-type and they admit bordant normal $(q{-}1)$-smoothings with isomorphic Q-forms over it. \end{thm}
+\begin{thm} Suppose that $q \geq 2$ is even.
+A pair of simply-connected $2q$-manifolds satisfying \eqref{free} are diffeomorphic (h-cobordant, if $q=2$) if and only if they have the same normal $(q{-}1)$-type and they admit bordant normal $(q{-}1)$-smoothings with isomorphic Q-forms over it. \end{thm}

 Theorem \ref{thm:main} follows from Theorem \ref{thm:qfc} below, which proves Crowley's Q-form conjecture (see \cite[Problem 11]{bowden-cdfrt20}) in the special case when $H_q(B)$ is free.
 In fact we get a stronger statement, also showing that any normal bordism between the normal smoothings is bordant to an h-cobordism.